Azure/AzureStack-Tools/Identity/README.md

 ### Azure Stack Administrator

-#### Pre-Requisite: Popoulate Azure Resource Manager with AzureStack Applications
+#### Pre-Requisite: Populate Azure Resource Manager with AzureStack Applications

 - This step is a temporary workaround and needed only  for the TP3 (March) release of Azure Stack
 - Execute this cmdlet as the **Azure Stack Service Administrator**, from the Console VM or the DVM replacing ```$azureStackDirectoryTenant``` with the directory tenant that Azure Stack is registered to and ```$guestDirectoryTenant``` with the directory that needs to be onboarded to Azure Stack.